vsoch/vsoch.github.io/_posts/2020/2020-02-01-technology-better.md

 in the Encyclopedia Britannica to learn something, and I didn't realize that it was information produced from a small and likely biased groups of individuals.
 I used to regularly get lost on runs, or while driving, and largely that never happens anymore.
-I also have infinte access to music and podcasts to keep my brain entertained.
+I also have infinite access to music and podcasts to keep my brain entertained.
 But is this really always better?

 What we've lost is an ability to be alone with ourselves, It's so easy to grab a little internet and mindlessly consume content.
 We've lost an ability